FIELD SYSTEMS DESIGNS HOLDINGS PLC

 The board measures customer satisfaction using an independent on-line survey assessment.
 A rolling 12-month record is kept of customer feedback on project completion with charitable donations used to encourage participation.
 Customers are asked to complete answers to a number of questions regarding the performance of FSD as a whole and also at site level, on a scale of 1 (poor) to 5 (excellent) including such areas as the focus on Safety and the Environment, completion of site work to programme, contract financial management and standard of workmanship.
 The responses are used by the board as an independent confirmation of group performance levels and negative feedback is vigorously followed up and improvement measures implemented.
-The group targets an average score of 4.5 and the overall responses have been very close to this target with an average of 4.3 during the year.
+The group targets an average score of 4.5 and the overall responses have been very close to this target with an average of 4.5 (2020: 4.5) during the year.

 The ongoing independent assessments of the Group’s Safety, Quality and Environmental Standards are key to it maintaining the efficiency of its operational performance and adherence to high levels of site safety and environmental awareness.

-The group is approved to the Quality Management Standard ISO 9001:2008, has an environmental management system approved to ISO 14001:2004, and a safety management system accredited to OHSAS 18001:2007.
-Achilles UVDB, the Utilities Vendor Data Base performance assessor, regularly review the group's processes for managing and installing electrical services, as well as its fault resolution procedures.
-The results of the 2017 Achilles audit were again excellent, reflecting 100% scores in all 4 areas of the management systems and 100% in 3 areas of the site evaluation with one score at 99% in the assessed areas of health & safety, environment, quality & social corporate responsibilities.
+The FSD Group is approved to the Quality Management Standard ISO 9001:2015, has an environmental management system approved to ISO 14001:2015, and a safety management system ISO 45001, the standard for Occupational Health & Safety.
+Achilles UVDB, the Utilities Sector Vendor Database performance assessor, regularly review the Group's processes for managing and installing electrical services, as well as its fault resolution procedures.
+The results of the 2021 Achilles audit were again excellent, reflecting 100% scores in all 4 areas of the Management System Evaluation and 100% in all 4 areas of the Onsite Assessment; these assessments look at areas of health & safety, environment, quality and social corporate responsibilities.

-The group board has both corporate and personal responsibility to ensure that its operations are managed in a safe and environmentally controlled manner.
-In common with its industry the group measures its record on Health & Safety using an annual Accident Frequency Rate (AFR) chart showing lost time accidents per 100,000 man-hours worked.
+The Group board has both corporate and personal responsibility to ensure that its operations are managed in a safe and environmentally controlled manner.
+In common with its industry the Group measures its record on Health & Safety using an annual Accident Frequency Rate (AFR) chart showing lost time accidents per 100,000 man-hours worked.
 The AFR is currently zero (2020:zero).
 The group has recently achieved over 1.3 million man-hours without a reportable incident.

 FSD is approved to the Quality Management Standard BS EN ISO 9001:2015.
 The British Standards Institute (BSI) and Achilles, the Utilities Sector procurement performance assessor, regularly review the group's processes for managing and installing electrical services, as well as its fault resolution procedures.
 Recent assessments have again been successfully completed with excellent results from the UVDB Verify audits.
 The Group is committed to a strategy that provides its clients with a high-quality service that conforms to the client’s requirements.
 This strategy includes a strong management commitment to quality, the recruitment and retention of high calibre, experienced and well-trained staff, properly documented procedures, processes and controls, and compliance with all regulatory and legal requirements.
 Quality Audits continue to be carried out across group sites on a regular basis to ensure compliance and to improve the group’s activities.
 The annual management review meeting assesses the group’s performance against targets and sets new targets.
-FSD are currently going through a transition period to update our Quality Management Standard to BS

-FSD group has an environmental management system approved to the international environment standard, ISO 14001:2004.
-The BSI and Achilles regularly review the group's processes for managing its impact on the environment.
-The group achieved its CEMARS (Certified Emissions Measurement and Reduction Scheme) accreditation in 2010 and now works to the principles of ISO 14064-1:2006 as it strives to minimise harm to the environment, prevent pollution and use best practice environment solutions to minimise its carbon foot-print.
+FSD has an environmental management system approved to the international environment standard, ISO 14001:2015.
+The BSI and Achilles regularly review the Group's processes for managing its impact on the environment.
+The Group achieved its Achilles (Carbon Reduction Certification) accreditation in 2020, as it strives to minimise harm to the environment, prevent pollution and use best practice environment solutions wherever possible to minimise its carbon foot-print.
 A risk assessment approach is used to manage environmental matters, and to identify and assess key environmental hazards arising from business activities and manage them appropriately.
-FSD are currently going through a transition period to update our International Environment Standard to ISO 14001:2015 by the middle of 2018.

 HEALTH AND SAFETY

-A commitment to Health and Safety is the group’s number one priority.
-Every board meeting starts by focusing on preserving high safety standards and promoting a positive safety culture within the group, to ensure that our employees, customers, suppliers and the public are kept safe.
-FSD group has a safety management system implemented across all sites that has successfully been approved to the Health and Safety Management System BS ISO 45001:2018 Occupational health and safety management systems (the internationally recognised standard for management of occupational health and safety risks).
+A commitment to Health and Safety is the Group’s number one priority.
+Every Board meeting starts by focusing on preserving high safety standards and promoting a positive safety culture within the Group, to ensure that our employees, customers, suppliers and the public are kept safe.
+FSD has a safety management system implemented across all sites that has successfully been approved to the Health and Safety Management System BS ISO 45001:2018 Occupational health and safety management systems (the internationally recognised standard for management of occupational health and safety risks).
 The Group achieved a ROSPA (Royal Society for the Prevention of Accidents) Gold award again this year, and we have achieved 7 consecutive Gold awards giving FSD Gold Medal Award status.

-There is a strong commitment at board level, supported by a highly qualified health and safety specialist, endorsing the importance of vigilant health and safety practices and investment in training for site and management to broaden the competence, knowledge and experience of its employees.
-This is supported by expert guidance provided by the EEF (
+There is a strong commitment at Board level, supported by a highly qualified health and safety specialist, which endorses the importance of vigilant health and safety practices and the investment in training for site and management to broaden the competence, knowledge and experience of its employees.
+This is supported by expert guidance provided by MAKEUK, ECA and CITB.